Amsterdam is home to no fewer than 400 museums. So how to choose which Amsterdam museums are worth a visit? Here are our top 10 choices.

 The Hermitage Amsterdam is a dependency of the Hermitage Museum of Saint Petersburg, housed in a historic building on the river Amstel.
 For centuries the building served as a retirement home, until a change in health care regulations in 2007 meant the facility had to move to a more modern location, freeing the building up for a new use.

 The Hermitage Amsterdam hosts one temporary exhibition at a time and changes exhibitions every six months.
-From September 2011 until March 2012 the museum will display a collection of Flemish art including Rubens, Van Dyck, and Jordaens.
-The museum’s increasingly popular study centre is a great place spend a relaxing afternoon reading a book.
-The museum’s restaurant has a lovely terrace, making it a nice spot for people watching on sunny days, or head to Hoftuin on the opposite side for a quiet drink or snack in their garden.
+Be sure not to miss the Portrait Gallery of the Golden Age, a stunning exhibit of enormous paintings, and the Outsider Art Gallery.
+The museum’s increasingly popular study center is a great place spend a relaxing afternoon reading a book.
+The museum’s restaurant has a lovely terrace, making it a nice spot for people watching on sunny days, or head to Dignita in the Hoftuin on the opposite side for a quiet drink or snack in their garden.

 Museum het Rembrandthuis